SyneRBI/SIRF/src/torch/README.md

 # SIRF-PyTorch Wrapper
 This wrapper provides a bridge between the [SIRF](https://github.com/SyneRBI/SIRF) (Synergistic Image Reconstruction Framework) library and PyTorch, enabling the use of SIRF's image reconstruction operators and objective functions within PyTorch's automatic differentiation (autodiff) framework.

+## Usage and Use Cases

+The `SIRFTorchOperator`, `SIRFTorchObjectiveFunction`, and `SIRFTorchObjectiveFunctionGradient` classes are designed to be used as standard PyTorch `nn.Module`s.
+You would initialise them with the appropriate SIRF objects and then use them in your forward pass like any other PyTorch layer.

+TODO: Link to the use cases.

 ## Dimensions used by the wrapper

 The wrappesr prioritise SIRF's data formats, meaning that the torch arrays must have the shape: